AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/sky_stone_tank.md

 ![Sky Stone Tank](../assets/blocks/sky_stone_tank.png)

 It's a fluid tank that stores 16 buckets of fluid.
-Does not retain its contents when picked up.
 Not much else to say.

 # Recipe